 Click Save.
 You are now ready to call the new Web service from a client.

-If you set the optional Host name field of FlowForce Server from the Setup Page, you can execute the web service call in a new window, by clicking the button adjacent to the Make this job available via HTTP check box.
+•If you set the optional Host name field of FlowForce Server from the Setup Page, you can execute the web service call directly from the job configuration page, by clicking the button adjacent to the Make this job available via HTTP check box.
 The button is not displayed otherwise.

-This is only for testing the Web service and should not be done in production.
-It is recommended that you create a new FlowForce user, grant the Service - Use permission to this user on the container where the job is, and then access the Web service with the corresponding user account.
+Supplying your FlowForce Server user credentials for HTTP authentication is only for testing purposes.
+For production, it is recommended that you create a new FlowForce user, grant the Service - Use permission to this user on the container where the job is, and then access the Web service with the corresponding user account.
 To disable HTTP authentication and make the Web service public, grant the Service - Use permission to the user Anonymous, see How Permissions Work.